MyParcelCOM/docs/content/api/resources/service-contracts.md

 Attribute | Description
 --------- | -----------
-covered   | Value up to which is covered by this insurance. price     | Price of the insurance which will be added to your shipment price.
+covered   | Value up to which is covered by this insurance. price     | Price of the insurance which will be added to the shipment price.

 Relationship     | Description
 ---------------- | -----------